Serena-DeroProject/documentation/WhitePaper.md

-**Draft Version v2, This document will be updated based on community inputs.**
+This document will be updated based on community input and feedback.

+**Draft Version v2.0**